Linked Transaction SDLT Calculator

 Family Arrangements

 Purchases by connected parties (family members, business partners) may be linked even if completed through separate legal entities.
+Review connected party decisions for case law.

 Appeals Process